oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-35-usage-of-unregistered-ssvc-decision-point.md

 ### Usage of Unregistered SSVC Decision Point Base Namespace in TLP:CLEAR Document

-For each SSVC decision point given under `selections`, it MUST be tested the base `namespace` is not an unregistered one if the document is labeled `TLP:CLEAR`.
+For each SSVC decision point given under `selections`, it MUST be tested that the base `namespace` is not an unregistered one if the document is labeled `TLP:CLEAR`.
 Namespaces reserved for special purpose MUST be treated as per their definition.